The long version

 Step-free public transport links nearby.

-Accessible bathrooms close to the main area.
+Accessible bathrooms close to the main space.
 (Not halfway across the building or in a private area.)

 Once you know what you can offer, make sure to provide as much detail as possible.